 When thinking of American military history successes, one cannot help but think of USMC operations as being prominent among them.
 The United States Marine Corps has, for centuries, prided itself on being the first to respond to external threats.
-Together We Served, the internet’s largest veteran locator service and military history repository, offers these insights into the Marines’ proud history.

-Historic Marine Operations
+Historic Marine Corps Operations

 The Marine Hymn records some of its earliest operations: “From the Halls of Montezuma to the shores of Tripoli” references the 1847 Battle of Chapultepec, part of the Mexican-American War, and the 1805 Battle of Derna, fighting Barbary pirates.
 These are not the only historic Marine actions, however.